 While going on to excel in other sports in high school and college, “I put football out of my mind,” Cahill said, “because I didn’t know there was a women’s league until senior year of college.”

 During her almost two decades playing football, Cahill has been a model of leadership and longevity, and, other than a broken collarbone that required surgery about five years ago, has stayed healthy.

 “I owe that to having an excellent offensive line over the years,” Cahill said.

 In season, the Renegades practice three nights a week from 8-10 p.m. and play their games on Saturdays.
 They play their home games at Della Russo Stadium in Revere and travel to opponents such as the New York Wolves, the Detroit Dark Angels and the Cleveland Fusion.
 There are 60 teams in the WFA, the largest, longest running and most competitive women’s tackle football league in the world.
-The Renegades are one of nine teams in Division 1.
+The Renegades are one of nine teams in the top division.
 Players are not paid.

 Director Viridiana Lieberman shows Cahill’s and her teammates’ skill, spirit, commitment, camaraderie, drive, dedication and passion in “Born to Play,” which premiered on ESPN last July.